 The prices of these raw materials or commodities can be volatile and their availability for the life of the project may not be assured.

-Similarly, any tolling structured project will generally require consistent usage in order to be financed regardless of the sector where the financed infrastructure may be used (e.g., a liquefied natural gas (LNG) train for an oil and gas development, or rail and port infrastructure for a bulk mining commodity project).
+Similarly, any tolling structured project will generally require consistent usage to be financed regardless of the sector where the financed infrastructure may be used (e.g., a liquefied natural gas (LNG) train for an oil and gas development or rail and port infrastructure for a bulk mining commodity project).

 ii Offtake risk